fiduh/azure-blob-azure-ad/README.md

 Tenant contains Users, Groups, Devices, Apps - they are all grouped with each other under that tenant

 ### Role-Based Access Control (RBAC)
+Authorization system built on Azure Resource Manager (ARM), Designed for fine-grained access management of Azure Resources.
+Built-in and Custom roles are supported.
 Allows you to delegate access to manage your cloud resources, so you don't have to provide access to your entire Azure subscription and potentially compromise a whole lot of different assets, instead if a particular person only needs access to certain specific services or specific resources inside of your azure subscription to perform their job role, you can create a role that has those permissions defined and then provide that person access to the role.

 ### Role - a collection of actions that the assigned identity will be able to perform.